Apply as a First-Time-In-College Student

 Applicants will receive an email notification regarding TCC’s admission decision by the following date.
 If a date falls on a weekend or holiday, it will be extended to the next business day.

 - Summer-April 30

 - Fall-July 30

 What do I do next?

-After you've been accepted, we will email you options on how to receive your original I-20 form and your acceptance letter.
+If you're offered admission to TCC, we will email you options on how to receive your original I-20 form and your acceptance letter.
 To receive your I-20 form, you can:

 - Have a friend/family member pick up the documents and mail them to you (we'll need their name)

 - Have the letter and form mailed to any address in the United States

 - Pick up the documents from our office